A brief history of Nintendo playing cards: part one

 Portugese-style ‘karuta’

-Nintendo manufactured several types of these cards, or karuta (かるた), and still does in some cases!
+Nintendo manufactured several types of these cards, or karuta (かるた), and still do in some cases!
 The Portugese-style karuta are typically smaller in size than standard 52-card Western-style decks.

 Komatsufuda (小松札), A 48-card deck.
 The shogunate, in an attempt to remove the colonial and religious influences of Spain and Portugal, banned these cards forcing their radical redesign in 1633.
 Many were turned into abstract designs known as mekuri karuta as a result of Japan’s isolationist Sakoku policy.
 By the mid-20th century, only Komatsufuda remained.